khaledalmaarii/HackTricks-wiki/README.md

 Stay a step ahead in the cybersecurity game.

 [**Intruder**](https://www.intruder.io/?utm\_source=referral\&utm\_campaign=hacktricks) makes vulnerability management easy.
-Keep track of your attack surface, see where your company is vulnerable, and prioritize issues that leave your systems most exposed so you can focus on what matters most.
+Keep track of your attack surface, see where your company is vulnerable, je prioritize issues that leave your systems most exposed so you can focus on what matters most.

-Run thousands of checks with a single platform that covers your entire tech stack from internal infrastructure to web apps, APIs and cloud systems.
-Integrate seamlessly with [AWS, GCP, Azure](https://www.intruder.io/cloud-vulnerability-scanning-for-aws-google-cloud-and-azure) and streamline DevOps so your team can implement fixes faster.
+Run thousands of checks with a single platform that covers your entire tech stack from internal infrastructure to web apps, APIs je cloud systems.
+Integrate seamlessly with [AWS, GCP, Azure](https://www.intruder.io/cloud-vulnerability-scanning-for-aws-google-cloud-and-azure) je streamline DevOps so your team can implement fixes faster.

 Intruder never rests.
 Round-the-clock protection monitors your systems 24/7.
 Want to learn more?
-Visit their site and take it for a spin with [**a free trial**](https://www.intruder.io/?utm\_source=referral\&utm\_campaign=hacktricks).
+Visit their site je take it for a spin with [**a free trial**](https://www.intruder.io/?utm\_source=referral\&utm\_campaign=hacktricks).

 {% embed url="https://www.intruder.io/?utm_campaign=hacktricks&utm_source=referral" %}